TIBCOSoftware/snappydata/docs/howto/import_from_hive_table.md

                 </description>
             </property>
             ```
-	TIBCO ComputeDB is tested with default Apache Hive database, that is embedded Derby database.

 Run the following steps to access Hive tables from TIBCO ComputeDB using Apache Hive Metastore:

 1. Start the Hadoop daemons.
 2. Start the Snappy Shell.
-3. After starting the Snappy Shell, you can do the following:
+3. After starting the Snappy Shell, do the following:

 	*	To point to external hive catalog from snappy session, set the following property.
 This property can be set at the session level and global level.